getify/foi-lang/formalization-work/Foi-Specification.md

 backward out of a use, the mirror of a call argument flowing inward to a parameter.

-**Signature positions are fixed once; variable slots take a join.**
+**Parameters are fixed once; returns and slots take a join.** A parameter is fixed by first-wins (§9.7.3), and a later divergence is an error: a parameter names what every call supplies at that position.
+A return position joins over its completion paths, per the rule above.
-A parameter or return position is fixed by first-wins (§9.7.3), and a later divergence is an error.
-A `def` slot genuinely varies -- §9.6.2 makes `def x: 3; x := "3";` well-formed -- so its view is the join of every write reaching it.
+A `def` slot genuinely varies -- §9.6.2 makes `def x: 3; x := "3";`
+well-formed -- so its view is the join of every write reaching it.
 A write inside a conditional may not have executed, and the join is what the binding's whole lifetime supports.

+**A function-typed position fixes its value shape once and resolves its effect set per call site.** The parameter and return shapes of a function-typed signature position are fixed like any other.
+Its effect set is not: coverage is a property of the call stack rather than of the function (§6.13.4), and an undeclared higher-order function's effect surface resolves separately at each call site (§6.13.3).
+The shape is the function's; the budget is the call's.
+Where a slot names its budget -- `:Effects(Any)` at a callback position, or any narrower clause -- that clause is a written type and conformance runs against it at each supply site (§9.9.4).

-**A literal view widens to its native at those three sites.** A parameter fixed by first-wins, a return position fixed the same way, and a slot's join each derive a **range**: what the position holds across every execution, which §9.6.2 already distinguishes from the type of one value written into it.
-A literal is one observed value, so its literal type (§9.6.4) is evidence about that write and not about the range, and the entry those three sites record is the literal's
+**A literal view widens to its native at those three sites.** A parameter fixed by first-wins, a return position's join, and a slot's join each derive a **range**: what the position holds across every execution, which §9.6.2 already distinguishes from the type of one value written into it.
+A literal is one observed value, so its literal type (§9.6.4) is evidence about that write and not about the range, and the entry those three sites record is the literal's native:
-native:

 ```java
 defn f(s) ^s;